unlock-protocol/docs/docs/governance/grants-bounties/udt-grantee-handbook.md

 - For use with credentials: the number of credentials handed out.
 - For educational materials: the number of people educated.

-If you’re unsure about this then reach out to the grants administrator who can be found on the current grants committee roster.
+If you’re unsure about this, reach out to the community in the comment thread of your grant application for help from your peers.

 ## Final Delivery: Share the results, show your work